 Fast, effortless and 100% online.

-If you’ve recently inherited some money from the death of a loved one, you may be wondering: do you pay tax on inherited money in the UK?
+If you’ve recently inherited some money, you may be wondering: do you pay tax on inherited money in the UK?

 If the person who died left you money or shares, in most cases you won’t have to pay any tax on this.
 However, if they’ve put you in their will, you might still have to deal with what’s known as Inheritance Tax.